usetint/usetint.github.io/documentation/index.md

 ## Configuration

-Tint tried as hard as possible to work with your site out of the box, however some sites need a little bit of extra customisation.
+Tint tries as hard as possible to work with your site out of the box, however some sites need a little bit of extra customisation.
 Creating a `.tint.yml` file in the root of your repository lets you customise certain behaviours of the backend.
-A suggested `.tint.yml` file for Jekyll sites can be added if you don't have on already.
+A suggested `.tint.yml` file for Jekyll sites can be added if you don't have one already.

 ### Hidden paths